Menu

 Lens

 There is an antireflective coating on the glass protection lens.
 This is not cheap and shows GoPro's commitment to image quality.
 However, you will see some glow on the stitch line when one side of the camera is sunward and the other is in the shade.
-If you are really going for a million dollar shot, perhaps take off the protective lenses.
+UPDATED The lens is an actual optical element.
+Removing it will distort your image!!!

 New lenses are $49.99 so keeping them clean and clear is much cheaper than a new camera.